Your Cart

 So, to sum up, this is how you recognize knit and purl stitches:

-So if you are working a stitch where you are working knits and purls in succession, you know how to tell them apart now, right?
+Now if you're working a stitch pattern with knits and purls in succession, you'll know how to tell them apart.
 Ribbing, here you come!

 In my next Reading Your Knitting tutorial, I will be talking about how to catch and fix “wrong stitches” and other knitting mistakes.